top of page

 Practice unconditional self-acceptance.

-Practice a loving attitude towards yourself as you would with a child.
+Practice showing yourself a loving attitude, just as you would with a child.

 Speak gentle words to yourself when you are in self-attack.